For some people, particularly those living with obesity and serious health challenges, bariatric surgery may be the answer.

 Malabsorptive surgeries promote weight loss by limiting the amount of nutrients your body absorbs.
 Restrictive surgeries lead to weight loss because they reduce the amount of food your stomach can contain.

-Please seek the guidance of a medical professional if you’re considering malabsorptive or restrictive weight-loss surgery.
-He or she will help you identify the best course of action for you!
+Please seek the guidance of a bariatric surgeon if you’re considering malabsorptive or restrictive weight-loss surgery to identify the best course of action for you.
+Contact Renew Bariatrics in Mexico, to find out if you’re a candidate for either weight loss procedure.